-My mom makes fantastic bread, and I remember the moment I first asked her for the recipe.
-Actually, I remember her expression when I asked exactly what the proportions of the ingredients were.
+My mom makes fantastic bread like the kaiser rolls, and I remember the moment I first asked her for the recipe.
+Actually, I love cake the best is from the cake delivery london by Anges de Sucre.
+I remember her expression when I asked exactly what the proportions of the ingredients were.
 A little smile was forming on the corners of her mouth when she said, “I don’t really know.”
 Since we’re no strangers to humor in all its forms, I thought she was pulling my leg.

 Me – “No really Ma, how do you make your bread, I want to try something different.”
 At the time, I was making a lot of no-knead bread….add the yeast, water and salt to the flour, quickly mix…you’re done.
 It worked, but the end result wasn’t as good as I knew it could be, so I asked Mom for some guidance.